The Alamo GT awards will be as follows:

 At the end of the tournament, when players are asked to answer how their opponents behaved, they will also have the opportunity to select two players who gave them the Best Game and Second Best Game at the event.
 The amount of points that Best Game votes are worth is incremental, and goes up slightly the more of them that you get.
 A "Second Best Game" vote is worth 2 points, which is added on to your score from "Best Game" votes.

 These are not cumulative modifiers; only the highest modifier will be used (except for Second Best Game votes).

 At the end of the tournament, you will have an option to indicate if "My opponent's attitude, army selection, or play style was unacceptable.
 We had a Bad Game, and it negatively impacted my tournament experience."
 Since this player has made someone's event significantly less pleasant, we punish them by taking away sportsmanship points.

 As with Best Game votes, only the lowest applicable modifier will be applied.
 Unlike a simple linear system, each vote is not worth the same.
 Everyone might have one bad game.
 But when someone is rude over 4 games there is something going on and it should cost them more, and under our scoring system it will cost them much more.
 Anyone who gets three or more bad game votes will be disqualified from winning ANY award.
 You pissed off more than half your opponents, you need to think about what you've done!
 If you earn more than four, you should probably take some time to figure out what, exactly, you're doing wrong.

 If you do give a bad game vote, be prepared to have a quiet discussion with one of the judges about what happened, so we can try to avoid it in future events.
-If you ding someone just because you didn't like the models they used for their army, they tabled you and you rolled six double-ones during the game, you risk the wrath of the Dice Gods!
+If you ding someone just because they tabled you and rolled stupid box cars while you kept rolling snake eyes, you risk the wrath of the Dice Gods!

 - Excessive arguing with opponents, to the point of disrupting other games